PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed InstanceNormalization residual-ADD checkpoint moves the adjacent dual-branch layout rewrite to `passes/instance_norm_residual_add_layout.py`.
+The owner accepts an exact `NHWC -> NCHW` main branch, the common decomposed InstanceNorm core through scale and bias, a second `NHWC -> NCHW` residual branch, and a tail ADD with downstream NCHW consumers.
+It lifts both branches and the tail ADD to NHWC, removes both pre-Transposes, and inserts one post-ADD `[0,3,1,2]` adapter that preserves the original tensor name, NCHW metadata, downstream fan-out, and repeated consumer slots.

+The common helper now plans Mean axes, scale, and bias together before any mutation.
+Private constants update in place, shared values receive deterministic clones, scalar/NCHW/already-NHWC affine forms are handled explicitly, and existing adapter constants are reused only after their dtype, value, ownership, and quantization contracts are proven.
+The owner rejects public boundaries, duplicate or backward producers, mixed dtypes, quantized normalization tensors, invalid dynamic signatures, unsafe constant sharing, and all allocation collisions without changing ModelIR.
+It uses one differential `ModelIRGraphIndex`, a graph-order candidate scan, a deterministic 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization.
+The former 475-line lowerer mutator is now a 19-line dispatcher, and the repeated normalization loop passes its live `residual_graph_index` into the owner.

+Focused coverage includes thirty-two FLOAT16/FLOAT32 NumPy-equivalence variants across public/produced main and residual sources, positive/negative/ reversed Mean axes, commuted affine operands, and alternate downstream topologies; dynamic height, width, and channel signatures; fan-out and repeated input slots; shared-constant cloning; valid adapter reuse; multi-chain rewrite limits; thirty-nine transactional unsafe cases; three allocation-collision cases; and preflight/no-index behavior.
+The new owner, adjacent post-bias and four-tail owners, direct-builder characterizations, and ownership checks passed with `395 passed in 2.45s`.
+The full architecture suite passed with `177 passed in 56.80s`; thirteen selected InstanceNorm direct-builder tests passed with `13 passed, 742 deselected in 1.47s`; TensorFlow-import-blocked import, direct conversion, and `-cotof` passed sequentially with `3 passed in 4.21s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.